ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

     pair: authentication; SAML Service Provider

-SAML allows the exchange of authentication and authorization data between an Identity Provider (IdP - a system of servers that provide the Single Sign On service) and a Service Provider (in this case, climber). climber can be configured to talk with SAML in order to authenticate (create/login/logout) climber users.
-User Team and Organization membership can be embedded in the SAML response to climber.
+SAML allows the exchange of authentication and authorization data between an Identity Provider (IdP - a system of servers that provide the Single Sign On service) and a Service Provider (in this case, ascender). ascender can be configured to talk with SAML in order to authenticate (create/login/logout) ascender users.
+User Team and Organization membership can be embedded in the SAML response to ascender.

 .. image:: ../common/images/configure-awx-auth-saml-topology.png
-    :alt: Diagram depicting SAML topology for climber.
+    :alt: Diagram depicting SAML topology for ascender.

-The following instructions describe climber as the service provider.
+The following instructions describe ascender as the service provider.

 To setup SAML authentication: